-Thankfully, most of us don't need to eat like Adam Hansen to get a good balanced diet.
-If you're thinking about switching to plant-based diet, or if you're simply considering eating less meat, I spoke to a few other vegan Cycling UK staff members to get their top tips.
+Most of us don't need to eat like an elite athlete to get a good balanced diet.
+If you're thinking about switching to a plant-based diet, or if you're simply considering eating less meat, I spoke to a few other vegan Cycling UK staff members to get their top tips.

 Don’t bite off more than you can chew

 Campaigns officer, Sophie Gordon has been a vegan for the past four years.
 She said: “don’t feel you have to do it all at once; you can do it gradually.
 It took me five years to go full vegan.
 I started off just choosing a vegan option at a café if there was one, and cooking more vegan food at home."

 Cherry Allen, Cycling UK's campaigns information officer started out by first becoming vegetarian at the age of 15 before switching to veganism just over ten years ago.
 "I got to veganism by first becoming a vegetarian, it's a good first step."

 Don’t rely on substitutes

 Tom Page, Cycling UK's volunteer groups engagement officer said: “Don’t rely too much on substitutes, or direct swaps.
 They’re never going to be quite as good.
 Try cooking different things.

 “It’s ok as an occasional treat, but if you're only eating fake meat and dairy you may find the transition difficult."